anieruddha/best-coffee-shop/README.md

 [Brewing Coffee : Setting up remaining Activities](https://anieruddha.hashnode.dev/brewing-coffee-setting-up-remaining-activities)

 #### Setup
-Run `docker-compose up` to run all containers.
+1. Run `docker-compose up` to run all containers.
+2. Go to `http://localhost:9090` to place order
+3. To Connect redis vi redis-cli fire `redis-cli`.
+Redis will be running on `127.0.0.1:6379`